PuneetKathpalia/hr__dashboard/README.md

 # HR Performance Dashboard

-Hey there! 👋 This is a simple HR dashboard I built to help managers keep track of their team's performance.
-It's built with Next.js and has a clean, modern look thanks to Tailwind CSS.
+Hey there!
+This is a simple HR dashboard I built to help managers keep track of their team's performance.

-## What's Inside?
+What's Inside?

 - **Dashboard Home**: See all your team members at a glance
 - **Quick Search**: Find people by name, email, or department